Mosin–Nagant: Increased world-wide use

 In the years after World War II, the Soviet Union ceased production of all Mosin–Nagants and withdrew them from service in favor of the SKS series carbines and eventually the AK series rifles.
 Despite its increasing obsolescence, the Mosin–Nagant saw continued service throughout the Eastern bloc and the rest of the world for many decades to come.
 Mosin–Nagant rifles and carbines saw service on many fronts of the Cold War, from Korea and Vietnam to Afghanistan and along the Iron Curtain in Europe.
 They were kept not only as reserve stockpiles, but front-line infantry weapons as well.
 Finland was still producing the M39 Mosin–Nagant in small numbers as late as 1973.

 Virtually every country that received military aid from the Soviet Union, China, and Eastern Europe during the Cold War used Mosin–Nagants at various times.
 Middle Eastern countries within the sphere of Soviet influence—Egypt, Syria, Iraq, Afghanistan and Palestinian fighters—have received them in addition to other more modern arms.
-Mosin–Nagants have also seen action in the hands of both Soviet and Mujahadeen forces in Afghanistan during the Soviet Union's occupation of the country during the 1970s and the 1980s.
+Mosin–Nagants have also seen action in the hands of Soviet, Afghan and Mujahadeen forces in Afghanistan during the Soviet Afghan War of the 80s and the following civil wars of the late 1980s and 90s.
 Their use in Afghanistan continued on well into the 1990s and the early 21st century by Northern Alliance forces.

-2022 Russian invasion of Ukraine

-Even after the collapse of the Soviet Union, Mosin–Nagant rifles are still commonly found on modern battlefields around the world.
-Notably, Russia has issued the rifle to conscripts from both occupied regions of the Donbas, and to conscripted Russian civilians as part of Vladimir Putin's wider general mobilization during the 2022 Russian invasion of Ukraine.
+Use of the Mosin–Nagant has continued into the 21st century, with the rifle seeing action during the Russo-Ukrainian War with pro-Russian separatists in eastern Ukraine.